 1. Initial Consultation.
-We have an initial consultation to discuss the mechanics of forming a LLC (Limited Liability Company).
+We have an initial consultation with you to discuss the mechanics of forming a LLC (Limited Liability Company).
 Ideally, you have already met with your CPA who recommended that creating a limited liability company would benefit you from a tax perspective.

 3. Initial Documents to Sign.
 We will prepare the Certificate of Formation and Consent to Serve as Registered Agent for your signature.
 (A Registered Agent is someone who accepts service of process on the LLC’s behalf.)